RESTful API Routes

 global

-- This folder contains middleware functions that are used in all API.
-For example, theglobal
+- Contains middleware functions that apply to all API endpoints.
+For example, theauth

-middleware function that is used in all API endpoints. -
+middleware that handles authentication for all secured endpoints. -

 <apiID>

-- Those folders are the API endpoints.
+- Individual folders representing specific API endpoints.
 For example, thecreateProduct

-Each api folder contains the middleware functions and the route definition for the API endpoint.
+Each API endpoint folder contains middleware functions and a route definition file.
+Here's an example structure:

 ├── createProduct